 WHO WE ARE

-Akina Mama wa Afrika (AMwA) is a feminist-Pan-African civil society organization founded in 1985 by a group of African women living in the diaspora, who remained keenly aware of their African roots and the need to organize autonomously.
+Akina Mama wa Afrika (AMwA) is a pan-African feminist leadership development organization founded in 1985 by a group of African women living in the diaspora, who remained keenly aware of their African roots and the need to organize autonomously.
 We were named Akina Mama wa Afrika which means solidarity among African women.
 Collective action is therefore our birthright.
 We were fearless right from birth and remain so, having chosen to identify as feminists at a time when the word was largely shunned in Africa and beyond.
 Our boldness stems from our unwavering desire for women’s agency and gender justice.

 For the last 35 years, we have relentlessly focused on uprooting all forms of deeply entrenched patriarchal structures and systems that use power and privilege to oppress, exclude and exploit women.
 We have been doing this by increasing the visibility of women’s lived experiences, particularly those living on the margins of society.
 We have been building women’s individual and collective power to influence policy and social change.